litestar-org/litestar/docs/usage/events.rst

     from uuid import UUID
     from dataclasses import dataclass

-    from starlite import Request, post
+    from litestar import Request, post
-    from starlite.events import listener
+    from litestar.events import listener

     from db import user_repository
     from utils.client import client